 In the coming year, the Society will continue its extensive programme of education and training, major research funding, and to represent its members in the ongoing development of critical care for the benefit of all patients and their families.
 Council intends to progressively implement its plans following the strategy review to ensure that the Society fulfils its unique role in UK critical care in the most effective way.
-The focus will be on the Society's communications, internally and externally, and completion of a major project to redevelop the website and renew the membership database.
-The website is one of the principal means of communicating with both the critical care community and members of the public.
-The Society will build on the success of the scientific meeting in London in December 2012, and the seminar programme, with joint meetings involving related specialties.
+The focus will be on continuing to develop the Society's communications, internally and externally, and further projects to harness the benefit of the redeveloped database and website.
+The Society will build on the success of the scientific meeting in London in December 2013, and the seminar programme, with joint meetings involving related specialties.
 The Industry Partnership Scheme, reflecting the important partnership between industry and the Society, will be actively developed in support of its aims.

-REPORT OF THE DIRECTORS AND TRUSTEES FOR THE YEAR ENDED 31 DECEMBER 2012 (continued)
+REPORT OF THE DIRECTORS AND TRUSTEES FOR THE YEAR ENDED 31 DECEMBER 2013 (continued)